kugurerdem/Project-Euler/README.md

 # Which language is used in this repository

-Actually there is no limitations, i will share the solutions without looking to the programming language.
+Actually there are no limitations, i will share the solutions without looking to the programming language.
 So some questions might be answered in more than one language.